-We're recreating the Unix Rosetta Stone for 2015
+We recreated the Unix Rosetta Stone

 Bringing back the classic with modern OSs and commands